appsc-group-2-notification/.github/profile/README.md

 ## APPSC Group 2 Notification :: 2025 updated:

-The government of andhra pradesh has released latest
+The government of andhra pradesh has released latest update for the post of APPSC Group 2 Notification,

 <!--